brofx/brobot/README.md

     - Will choose an option from the provided options.
 - split
     - Will take all users in the current voice channel and split them among that channel and the channel provided.
+- 8ball / 8
+    - Rolls a magic 8 ball.
+Optional question can be included
+- mentions
+    - Shows the top 3 most mentioned users
+- lines
+    - Shows the top 3 most talkative users
 ### Writing Modules

 You can view the existing modules in the modules directory to get an idea of how to write a module.